tdammers/ghc-wiki/newcomers-tutorial.md

 ## Installing Prerequisites

-GHC builds many platforms; check [Setting up your system for building GHC](building/preparation) for detailed instructions for your platform of choice.
+GHC builds on many platforms; check [Setting up your system for building GHC](building/preparation) for detailed instructions for your platform of choice.